SHASHWATJHA1234567890/VoiceAgent-Task--Shashwat-Jha/README.md

 # VoiceAgent Task – Shashwat Jha

-This project is a CLI-based voice assistant built for the Voice AI Intern Task.
+This project is a CLI-based voice assistant.
 It enables users to interact using speech and receive contextual, spoken responses based on a custom persona and documentation.

 ---